Surbiton Crescent trial closure

 The closed section has advance warning signs and is backed up by camera enforcement.

-The council will be measuring the actual impacts of traffic flow and congestion on neighbouring roads and will subsequently carry out consultation on whether or not to make the scheme permanent.
+The council will be measuring the actual impacts of the trial scheme and is carrying out consultation on whether or not to make the scheme permanent.

 Frequently asked questions

 About the Surbiton Crescent Scheme